 This represents about 15% of the UK’s 2020 renewable heat target.

-The UK government has acted.
-In 2011, it introduced the Renewable Heat Initiative, the world’s first incentive for renewable heat.
+In 2011, the UK government introduced the Renewable Heat Initiative, the world’s first incentive for renewable heat.
 Anyone who installs a qualifying renewable heat system will be eligible for the initiative.
+A dedicated tariff for deep geotherma project was first established as part on the non-domestic RHI in 2011.
+The upcoming 3rd round of the RHI offers continued support for deep geothermal heat projects.

 The development of geothermal energy towards 2030 would require an investment of more than UK£3 billion.
 It would create thousands of jobs in construction, civil engineering, drilling, operation and maintenance, making the UK the global leader in geothermal heat development.